Yasir Salem: Personal life

 Salem resides in New York City and his two cats.
-His wife, Gweneviere Mann, a non-smoker, passed away on July 22, 2018 from lung cancer.
+His wife, Gweneviere Mann, a non-smoker, died on July 22, 2018, from lung cancer.
 She was 47.

 He currently serves as Director, Group Marketing at Hearst for Esquire, Popular Mechanics, Car and Driver, and Road &Track.

 Salem’s hobbies include growing and eating his own supply of organic fruits, vegetables, microgreens, and sprouts in his NYC home.